Protobuf

 2. Protobuf File Descriptor (*.desc)

-Proxyman requires File Descriptor (*.desc) to properly parse the Protobuf Data.
+Proxyman requires a File Descriptor (*.desc) to properly parse the Protobuf Data.

 There are various ways to get the File Descriptor: